ASD-Blueprint/desktop.gov.au/blueprint/security/incident-response-plan.md

 * Alerts from Azure AD (including Azure AD Identity Protection) including risky sign-ins and users flagged for risk.
 * Azure AD logs stored in Azure and available via the portal, including the audit log for all administrative activities relating to Azure AD.
-* Office 365 ATP alerts and reports for each of the ATP capabilities including Safe Attachments, Safe Links, ATP for SharePoint, OneDrive and Microsoft Teams, and ATP anti-phishing protection.
+* Defender for Office 365 alerts and reports for each of the configured capabilities including Safe Attachments, Safe Links, Safe Attachments for SharePoint, OneDrive and Microsoft Teams, and Anti-phishing in Defender for Office 365 protection.
-* Microsoft Defender ATP including the Security Operations, Incidents, and Alerts Queue dashboards which provide tailored information and actions for cyber security personnel.
+* Microsoft Defender for Endpoint including the Security Operations, Incidents, and Alerts Queue dashboards which provide tailored information and actions for cyber security personnel.
 * Microsoft Cloud App Security (MCAS) Threat Detection, Privileged Accounts, and Access Control dashboards spanning the whole Microsoft 365 deployment, along with configurable email alerts and automatic response capabilities.
 * Local Windows 10 events logs written to each Windows 10 endpoint including authentication attempts, firewall activities, and Windows Defender Application Control (WDAC) events.

-Due to its containment, eradication and recovery capabilities in addition to its detection and analysis functionality, Microsoft Defender ATP is the primarily incident response tool for the CloudSystem and is described in further detail in the section below.
+Due to its containment, eradication and recovery capabilities in addition to its detection and analysis functionality, Microsoft Defender for Endpoint is the primarily incident response tool for the CloudSystem and is described in further detail in the section below.

-### Microsoft Defender ATP
+### Microsoft Defender for Endpoint

-The CloudSystem leverages Microsoft Defender ATP to monitor, detect, investigate, and respond to threats targeting Windows 10 endpoints.
+The CloudSystem leverages Microsoft Defender for Endpoint to monitor, detect, investigate, and respond to threats targeting Windows 10 endpoints.
 When an alert is triggered of sufficient severity, an email is automatically sent to a specified recipient email address (typically the Agency cyber security team mailbox or similar).
 Additional email recipients can be configured as required.

 #### Recommendation

 Agency should ensure a recipient email address (typically the Agency cyber security team mailbox or similar) shared with multiple users is created and monitored.

-A majority of alerts generated within the Microsoft Defender Security Center – the Microsoft Defender ATP portal – relate to automatically detected issues and are informational in nature.
+The majority of alerts generated within the Microsoft 365 Defender portal – which include Microsoft Defender for Endpoint alerts – relate to automatically detected issues and are informational in nature.
 This means that they are not necessarily harmful to the system but must be reviewed and accounted for.
 Alerts are organised by severity as they enter the ‘Alerts queue’, the severity of which is detailed below in Table 2.

-Table 2 Microsoft Defender Security Center Alert Severities
+Table 2 Microsoft 365 Defender Alert Severities

 Severity | Description
 --- | ---